Confocal Laser Scanning Microscopy: Realising High Spatial Resolution

 The HL40113MG and HL40115MG, also at 405 nm, are multi-mode products with 600 mW output power and are suitable for use in spinning disc confocal microscopes as well as for situations where high power is required for fluorescence excitation.
 HL63391DG/392DG and HL65014DG are single-mode red laser diodes in the 640 nm and 647 nm bands, respectively, and can be applied to all types of confocal microscopes.

 All of the products introduced here are available in a small TO-CAN package with a diameter of 5.6 mm.
 In addition, a photodiode is built into the CAN package to monitor the laser power, making it easy to control the optical output.

 The Optoelectronics Company is a manufacturer of custom-designed and standard laser diode modules and laser diode collimators.
-It is also a supplier of USHIO (ex Oclaro ex Opnext) Laser Diodes and LEDs, OSRAM laser diodes and Panasonic Aspherical Glass Lenses to customers throughout the UK, Europe and USA.
+It is also an authorised distributor and supplier of Ushio Laser Diodes and LEDs, OSRAM laser diodes and Panasonic Aspherical Glass Lenses to customers worldwide.

 For more information about the Optoelectronics Company please visit our website at www.oe-company.com or contact us at: Green End Farm, Wood End Green, Henham, Hertfordshire, CM22 6AY, UK, tel: +44 (0) 1279 851851, email: email@example.com.

 This news release is issued in accordance with clause 1.2j of the British codes of advertising and sales promotion and therefore cannot be subject to a transaction of any kind.